November 24 2020

 Carrying out Security Testing

 Many organisations fall foul of their security policy sounding impressive in the board room but not working in the real-world.
 For example, it’s common to hear companies mandate “penetration testing annually, or after a significant system change”.
 However, with the modern, agile approach to software development where changes are little-and-often, how many of these small system changes does it take before you consider it a “significant system change”?
+When it comes to security protections, is an annual test really enough?
 Companies should be considering how to perform security testing in a similar agile manner, to allow them to monitor and fix issues on a regular basis, which will ultimately save you time and money in the future.

 Carrying out regular vulnerability scans alongside annual penetration tests will help ensure you stay on top of security issues.
 Integration into your CI/CD pipeline is even better.